QuiltServerTools/ServerSideDevDocs/docs/libraries.md

 This will tell Gradle to add our library and when you export your mod, it will add the library inside the produced jar file.
 If your library is a mod which is intended to be downloaded on its own, such as fabric-language-kotlin, you should exclude the `include()` block.

+In the case of Luckperms, we need to add `modImplementation(include('me.lucko:fabric-permissions-api:0.1-SNAPSHOT'))`

 #### Non-Mod Libraries or APIs

 Find the `dependencies` block in your `build.gradle`: